 Most sports bettors gamble for enjoyment and know they will lose and win some bets.
 However, arbers may not have any sporting knowledge or interest in the sport they bet on.
-A Sporting event is merely the arena in which they can back and lay at the same time to exploit short term price imbalances.
+A sporting event is merely the arena in which they can back and lay at the same time to exploit short term price imbalances.

-When Betfair arrived in 2000 sports bettors could operate on both sides of the market.
-That meant that arbing was possible in sports betting and it mirrored the activity in the financial markets.
+When Betfair arrived in 2000, sports bettors could operate on both sides of the market.
+This meant that arbing was possible in sports betting and it mirrored the activity in the financial markets.
 Customers with Betfair and a traditional bookmaker can back an outcome at a price and lay the same outcome at a lower price with a betting exchange.
 Bookmakers in different countries may price discriminate but there are no boundaries with the internet and bettors in other locations can profit.

 Market forces will also determine price discrepancies.
 A bookmaker may be looking to balance the book for an event by pushing out the odds for one outcome.
-A lower price might be available with an exchange operator so there is a window of opportunity to benefit from an arbitrage situation.
+A lower price might be available with an exchange operator like Ladbrokes so there is a window of opportunity to benefit from an arbitrage situation.
 Trading will soon eliminate the imbalance and the arb opening is closed.
 Patriotic support for an international football team could create odds that differ from the global scenario and arbers will take advantage and the opening will soon disappear.

 On Betfair there are slightly different markets for essentially the same things.
 For example placing a back bet for a football match to have three goals or more is the same as betting on over 2.5 goals.
 On occasions you can take advantage of arbing opportunities between two markets for the same occurrence and outcome.
-These openings are rare but they cam provide a way of placing risk free bets with a betting exchange.
+These openings are rare but they can provide a way of placing risk free bets with a betting exchange.

 The price imbalances might be marginal so the guaranteed percentage profit is minimal and exchange commission may negate all the benefits.
 It won’t take long for the market to balance itself so timing and speed is crucial.
 Two bets have to be placed at the same time in volatile markets and the arb could close in the time between placing the first bet and the counter bet.
 Fast internet connection is essential.